jupyter-book/mystmd/docs/external-references.md

 {abbr}`RRID (Research Resource Identifiers)`s are persistent, unique identifiers for referencing a research resource, such as an antibody, plasmid, organism, or scientific tool.
 These are helpful for ensuring reproducibility and exact communication in scientific studies.
 See the [RRID website](https://scicrunch.org/resources) for more information.

-MyST allows you to directly integrate with the RRID database to pull information and validate the links are correct as you are writing documents.
+MyST Markdown allows you to directly integrate with the RRID database to pull information and validate the links are correct as you are writing documents.
 The metadata is passed to subsequent systems (e.g. PDF documents, compatible journals and preprint servers) and helps keep your science reproducible.

 To create an RRID link, use the `rrid:` protocol followed by the resource identifier, for example: